leandronsp/aoc-ruby/README.md

-# aoc
+# aoc-ruby
-Advent Of Code
+Advent Of Code in Ruby.

 ## Requirements